 The sector is integrated with global financial systems

 This makes the modern Turkish banking system fundamentally different from the pre-2001 period.
+The same qualities that make Turkish banks a safe haven for foreigners rest on this reformed framework.

 The short answer is yes, but with professional guidance.